saurabhsharma104/Smart-Health-Advisor/README.md

-## Make request from frontend on this port
+## Make a request from frontend on this port

-Second, run the frontend server on your local machine
+## Second, run the frontend server on your local machine

 ```bash